January 11, 2017

 Just beyond the Plant Home is a good public launch ramp with ample parking and tie-up float, followed by the celebrated Maine Maritime Museum (MMM), where you can sometimes arrange for a mooring or dock space along Deering Pier.
 In 2002, a Visiting Yachtsmen’s Building was added to provide amenities for those visiting the museum by boat.

 The MMM celebrates Maine’s maritime past through fascinating exhibits and its extensive collection of historic wooden boats and artifacts.
-It also offers a host of hands-on boating courses and seminars.
-In recent years, several interactive exhibits, including the Tugboat Pilothouse, the Ship ’s Fo’c’s’le, and a Pirate Play Ship, have been added.
+It also offers a host of hands-on boating courses and seminars, along with several interactive exhibits, including the Tugboat Pilothouse, the Ship ’s Fo’c’s’le, and a Pirate Play Ship.
 It’s a must-stop for boating enthusiasts.

 Continuing north of the MMM, you’ll encounter the huge dry dock and industrial shipbuilding facilities of the Bath Iron Works.
-A security zone of 400′ exists around the BIW facility, so keep your distance.
+A security zone of 400 feet exists around the BIW facility, so keep your distance.

 Beyond that are the Carlton and Sagadahoc Bridges.
 The town dock and the Kennebec Tavern & Marina are located to port, just north of the bridges.
 The latter sells gas, but no diesel.
 Both afford easy access to the downtown area.
 You can also find gas at BFC Marine, but no transient services.
 A second public launch ramp with tie-up float can be found just north of town.